EnigmaCurry/midi-livecode/README.md

 Isobar is forked from https://github.com/ideoforms/isobar and several modifications are made herein.
 [Please follow the isobar LICENSE terms](isobar/LICENSE.md)

+## Live reload

+When changes are detected in the source files, the program automatically restarts.
+This may be different than other live-coding environments you may be familiar with, that are built to introduce changes to the music without restarting.
+My use-case is for composition, not live concerts, so restarting makes sense for me.

 ## Ableton Link